Manfred-Madelaine-pro/treasure-quest/README.md

  	nose2
 	```

-3. To use the file argument, run:
+3. :file_folder: To use the file argument, run:

 	``` bash
 	python treasure_quest.py -f <path to the file>